ASCO 2025: Key Clinical Trials in Resectable NSCLC

 Key Points

-• Discussion on neoadjuvant treatment in patients with resectable non-small cell lung cancer (NSCLC).
+• Promising findings regarding neoadjuvant treatment in patients with resectable non-small cell lung cancer (NSCLC) were presented at the 2025 American Society of Clinical Society (ASCO) Annual Meeting.

 • The CheckMate 816 trial demonstrated a statistically and clinically significant overall survival benefit at 5 years with neoadjuvant nivolumab plus chemotherapy in NSCLC.